HappyPathway/terraform-azurerm-server-pool/README.md

 # AzureServerPool
-Creates a Pool of Identical Servers in Azure
+Creates a Single Server in Azure

 adding more content so I can push